 Admission into the professional component of the program is selective.
-Application deadline is March 1 for enrollment in the fall semester.
-Contact the program coordinator at (973) 877-3456.
+Application deadline is June 1 for enrollment in the following fall semester.
 The following are the minimum requirements for admission:

-- Be at the college level in reading, English, and mathematics, which may require the completion of developmental courses based on placement test scores; - Complete BIO 121, ENG 101, and PSY 101 with a grade of "C" or better and have a cumulative grade point average of 2.5 or higher; - Perform successfully on the Health Occupation Basic Entrance Test (HOBET); and - Complete 50 volunteer hours in a physical therapy setting.
+- Be at the college level in reading, English, and mathematics, which may require the completion of developmental courses based on placement test scores; - Have a grade of "C" or better in each of the following prerequisite courses: BIO 121, ENG 101, PSY 101, and a minimum GPA of 2.5 or higher; - Perform successfully on the HOBET (Health Occupations Basic Entrance Test); and - · Complete 50 volunteer hours in a physical therapy setting

-If you do not need developmental coursework and you attend full-time, you can complete the degree in two years.
+If you do not need developmental courses and have completed the prerequisite courses for admission, you can complete the professional phase of the program in five academic semesters.